 So, can one be substituted for another?
 This primarily depends on what type of terrain you'll be logging the majority of your miles.
 We logged about a mile per shoe on moderate trails just to see if any stuck out as incredible crossovers.
 As expected, the New Balance Minimus 10v1 did well on all but the most jagged rock surfaces, though mud and water obviously seep through to your feet immediately.
 Then again, if you're on a trail run, you probably expect to be a little wet and dirty anyway.
 Either way, when you know the trail will be tricky, littered with rocks, and muddy, maybe you ought to grab the trail shoes from the closet.
 If you log most of your miles on the road, treadmill, or paved walkways and venture out to moderate trails only occasionally, we feel you'll likely have no problem with using road shoes all the time, but the decision usually comes down to personal preference.
 If you feel like a pair of trail shoes is for you, check out our review of the Best Trail Running Shoes.

-But if not, don't worry, just head to the nearest running shoe specialty store where you can have a free gait analysis test to tell you what type of shoe will work best for you.
+That brings us to the two major shoe styles: neutral and stability.
+You likely fall somewhat clearly into one or the other category.
+So what happens if you don't know where you fit and seeing a sports physiologist isn't in your plans?
+Don't worry, just head to the nearest running shoe specialty store where you can have a free gait analysis test to tell you what type of shoe will work best for you.
 We will also go over some reasons why you might prefer one shoe over another.
 The next question to ask is "What will I be using the shoe for?"
-If you plan to log most of your miles in road races, you might prefer a lighter and more minimal racing flat.
-If you don't race at all and want the most miles for your buck, we suggest a slightly heavier, well cushioned neutral shoe with high durability.
-There are so many varieties of shoes that no matter what you're looking for, the perfect shoe for you is out there.
+If you plan to log most of your miles in road races, you might prefer a lighter racing flat.
+If you don't race at all and want the most miles for your buck, we suggest a slightly heavier, well cushioned neutral shoe with greater durability.
+There are so many varieties of shoe that no matter what you're looking for, the perfect shoe for you is out there.
 Now let's find it!

 Types of Road Running Shoes

 Neutral road shoes are typically lighter and have more flexibility when compared to stability road shoes.
 You'll likely want to pick a neutral shoe if you have average pronation in your stride and a medium to high arch.
 Neutral road shoes omit the rigid midsole posting as well as the plastic space trusstic found in stability shoes, which allow the shoes to be lighter and have more flexibility.
 Neutral shoes also usually use a single density midsole instead of multi-density like most stability shoes.
 A single density midsole gives you a much softer landing, making them much more comfortable as the miles pass by.
-The majority of neutral shoes have a relatively flexible midsole like the Adidas Adizero Boston 6, that helps absorb impact from a standard foot strike.
-Expect to see about a 10mm heel to toe discrepancy in most neutral shoes, though they can range higher, as in the Brooks Ghost 10, the most comfortable shoe in our group.
+The majority of neutral shoes have a relatively flexible midsole like the Brooks Pureflow 7, that helps absorb impact from a standard foot strike.
+Expect to see about an 8mm heel to toe discrepancy in most neutral shoes, though they can range higher, as in the Brooks Glycerin 16, the most comfortable shoe in our group.

-Stability road shoes are made to provide extra support for those who over-pronate.
-What is over-pronation?
-To put it simply, over-pronation occurs during foot-strike when your feet excessively roll inwards.
+As previously mentioned, stability road shoes are made to provide extra support for those who over-pronate, which is where the ankle rolls inward too much.
 This excessive motion can potentially cause a slew of issues and running related injuries.
 This is a highly debated topic in the running community though, especially with the current minimalist and barefoot movement.

-Many runners who have thought they needed to train in stability shoes made the transition to minimalist shoes, and soon enough injuries were gone and PRs were had.
+Many runners that thought they needed to train in stability shoes made the transition to minimalist shoes, and soon enough injuries were gone and PRs were had.
 Now, this obviously hasn't worked for everyone or stability shoes wouldn't be on the market anymore.
-If you have logged consistent injury-free miles in stability shoes, you probably want to keep doing what you're doing and keep using stability shoes.
+Certainly some of our testers have had to eat the bitter crow of immediate running injuries from transitioning to minimalist shoes too quickly and running on harsh surfaces.
+If you've logged consistent injury-free miles in stability shoes, you probably want to keep doing what you're doing and keep using stability shoes.
 If you consistently find yourself getting injured in stability shoes, it might be time to try something different.
 Regardless, studies have also shown that stability shoes can help correct over-pronation and facilitate a more natural foot-strike for over-pronators.

 One way to find out if you over-pronate is to go to a specialty running shoe store like Fleet Feet and have a gait analysis done.
 These are usually free and the store will have a treadmill there so they can examine your stride.
 Or, you can find out if you're an over-pronator from the comfort of your own home as long as you have some old shoes to look at.
 Examine the tread on your used shoes and if the inside of the heel area is significantly more worn than the outside, you're likely over-pronating.
 Also, many of those with flat arches as well as heavier runners find that stability road shoes offering denser posting work better for them.